The NIKONOS all-weather camera: capturing the world in any conditions

 Activities that can be recorded with the NIKONOS are not limited to those underwater.
 Taking advantage of its high waterproofness and robustness, it was extremely useful for shooting in harsh environments, such as in bad weather or where exposed to splashing water.
 An anecdote of a newspaper company using the NIKONOS at a professional baseball championship celebratory beer shower is a good example of its versatility.
 It truly established itself as an “all-weather camera” that could be used in any situation.

-Furthermore, its high level of robustness and durability widely expanded its field of action from underwater environments to the polar regions.
+Furthermore, its high level of robustness, durability and functionality widely expanded its field of action from underwater environments to the polar regions.
 The NIKONOS employed by Japan’s 7th Antarctic Regional Expedition, is said to have fully demonstrated its true value as official observation and research equipment in that extremely frigid region.
 It succeeded in recording images reliably even in the harsh conditions of the Antarctic climate.

 Going beyond what we can see now